-Navigating Vendor Access Amid Covid-19created: Wednesday, August 19, 2020 updated: Wednesday, August 19, 2020
+Navigating Vendor Access Amid Covid-19created: Wednesday, August 19, 2020 updated: Tuesday, October 20, 2020

-Vendor access policy trends
+Vendor access policy trends update

 GHX Vendormate has analyzed information regarding COVID-19 related vendor policies throughout the US for healthcare facilities within the Vendormate network.

-The most common policy requirement is COVID-19 screening
+The most common policy requirement is COVID-19 screening.

-Only five percent of policies require COVID-19 testing
+Only five percent of policies require COVID-19 testing.

 Personal Protective Equipment (PPE)

 This document is meant to provide summary information only, based on GHX’s review of healthcare facility policies within our network and published information.
-Please ensure your policy is in alignment with your infection control guidelines, specific facility needs and state and local guidelines
+Please ensure your policy is in alignment with your infection control guidelines, specific facility needs, and state and local guidelines

-About the analysis: The analysis is based on a national data set of 249 COVID-19 related health system vendor policies as of July 30, 2020.
+About the analysis: The analysis is based on a national data set of 249 COVID-19 related health system vendor policies as of September 30, 2020.